-It is important to note that by comparing the performances in endpoints such as Horizontal Distance in the photobeam system and Distance Traveled in the SEE test we do not imply that these endpoints necessarily measured the same behavior in the two tests, in light of the considerable differences in test conditions.
-In fact, the photobeam results included many additional endpoints, such as vertical activity and number of movement, number of clockwise and counter clockwise revolutions and stereotypy count.
-None of these, however, detected much larger genotype differences than the three endpoints shown in fig 4.
-The only differences that were highly replicable were the advantage of the B6 in several endpoints, such as the horizontal distance and number of movements, during the first 5 minutes of the session only.
-The same pattern can be seen with the distance traveled measured in a single laboratory experiment by Jones at al. (1993).
-This agrees with our results in the measure of Latency to Half Maximum Speed, suggesting that B6 are faster starters than D2.
-It appears that in the photobeam systems, this initial advantage of the B6 disappears after the first 5 minutes, when the two strains both covered the entire small arena.
-In the large arena used in this study, however, genotype differences were generally maintained, as is illustrated in figures 1, 2 and 3, even after 30 minutes.
+It is important to note that by comparing the performances in endpoints such as horizontal distance in the photobeam system and distance traveled in the SEE test, we do not imply that these endpoints necessarily measured the same behavior in the two tests, in light of the considerable differences in test conditions.
+In fact, the photobeam results included many additional endpoints, such as vertical activity and number of movement, number of clockwise and counterclockwise revolutions, and stereotypy count.
+None of these, however, detected much larger genotype differences than the three endpoints shown in Figure 4.
+The only differences that were highly replicable were the advantage of the B6 in several endpoints, such as the horizontal distance and number of movements, during the first 5 min of the session only.
+The same pattern can be seen with the distance traveled measured in a single laboratory experiment by Jones et al. (1993).
+This agrees with our results in the measure of latency to half maximum speed, suggesting that B6 are faster starters than D2.
+It appears that in the photobeam systems, this initial advantage of the B6 disappears after the first 5 min, when the two strains both covered the entire small arena.
+In the large arena used in this study, however, genotype differences were generally maintained, as is illustrated in Figures 1, 2 and 3, even after 30 min.

-6. Discussion
+Discussion

 The B6 and D2 are two of the most commonly used inbred strains of laboratory mice.
 Consequently, many behavioral differences between them have been reported in the literature.
 The results of most reports, however, have not been methodically corroborated in more than one laboratory.
-The findings of Crabbe et al (1999) suggest that such differences could well prove to be idiosyncratic to the specific laboratory.
-The purpose of the experiments described in this report was to explore the heritability and replicability of endpoints derived from ethologically based studies of exploratory behavior (Eilam and Golani, 1989; Eilam et al, 1989; Golani et al., 1993; Tchernichovski et al., 1998; Drai et al., 2000; Kafkafi et al, 2001; Drai et al., 2001; Benjamini et al., 2001; Kafkafi et al., submitted).
+The findings of Crabbe et al. (1999a) suggest that such differences could well prove to be idiosyncratic to the specific laboratory.
+The purpose of the experiments described in this report was to explore the heritability and replicability of endpoints derived from ethologically based studies of exploratory behavior (Benjamini et al., 2001; Drai et al., 2000, 2001; Eilam & Golani, 1989; Eilam et al., 1989; Golani et al., 1993; Kafkafi et al., 2001, in press; Tchernichovski et al., 1998).

 Replicable differences between the two genotypes were found in several different aspects of locomotor behavior.
-B6 mice traveled longer distances, performed more stops (and, by definition, more progression segments) and spent less time in lingering.
-The increase in distance traveled by the B6 mice was achieved by increasing the number of progression segments, not by increasing the typical length of progression segments.
+B6 mice traveled longer distances, performed more stops (and, by definition, more progression segments), and spent less time in lingering.
+The B6 mice increased their distance traveled by increasing the number of progression segments, not by increasing the typical length of progression segments.
 D2 mice, however, had higher maximal speeds and accelerations.
-This combination of differences is counter-intuitive to a "general activity" view of locomotor behavior.
+This combination of differences is counterintuitive to a general activity view of locomotor behavior.
 According to such a view, optional measures of activity, such as the distance traveled or the number of beam breaks in different photobeam arrangements, are most likely to be correlated, and thus the exact definition of an activity measure is not that crucial.
-"Activity", as measured by a variety of hardware and algorithms, is the endpoint reported in most locomotor behavior studies, and is used to assess the effect of many drugs and treatments.
+Activity, as measured by a variety of hardware and algorithms, is the endpoint reported in most locomotor behavior studies and is used to assess the effect of many drugs and treatments.
 Our results suggest, however, that it artificially combines several different aspects of behavior that are not necessarily correlated in a trivial way.